 Welcome to the Ascot Secondary Years

-the International Baccalaureate Diploma the courses of study are built on solid foundations received in the primary school.
-Topics are re-visited; ideas reinforced and extended, all within the framework of the National Curriculum for England and Wales, which is adapted to reflect our unique position – a British Curriculum International School in Thailand.
+the International Baccalaureate Diploma Programme.
+The courses of study are built on solid foundations received in the primary school.
+Topics are revisited; ideas reinforced and extended, all within the framework of the National Curriculum for England and Wales, which is adapted to reflect our unique position.

 At the heart of the Secondary school is the pastoral system, which is underpinned by a comprehensive PSHE program and weekly assemblies, when students get the opportunity to celebrate accomplishments and reflect on the week, as well as preparing for the one ahead.

 Towards the end of Key Stage 3, students will choose from a variety of optional subjects to study in more detail at IGCSE level culminating in external examinations from the UK taken in May and June.
-These then lead onto our internationally recognized and respected AS and AL programs (IB Diploma Programme) that prepare our students for university life.
+These then lead onto our internationally recognized and respected IB Diploma Programme that prepares our students for university life.

 In addition, there are many opportunities for extra curricular activities after school spanning sporting, cultural and academic clubs, a wide selection of sports teams and residential trips every year.

 It is important to remember Ascot is an International School and intercultural learning is an important aspect we try to reflect.
 Outside speakers, residential trips and festivals such as International Day all help students understand and appreciate the world around them.